The flame shall not consume you, for God is with you.

 His mother sees him and grabs him back, shouting “No. Hot!
 Don’t touch!
 Little Jeremy starts to cry.
 The father runs to get some cold water for his little burned hand.
 His mother holds wailing Jeremy in a tight hug, her heart racing.
 There is shouting and crying.
 But soon the crisis passes and on examination, Jeremy’s hand is barely red – he must have snatched it back from the fire very quickly.
 The sobbing stops and his parents hold Jeremy close on the blue couch and surround him in a huge hug, holding him tight to their hearts.
 They know that today he has learned about fire, but they also know that his life will be filled with other fires, other pain, and they hug him even more closely as if to protect him against the troubles that life will bring.
 They wish that their love would always keep him safe, but in their hearts they know they will not be able to protect him from the firestorms of life.

-John the Baptist brings us a different image of fire in our gospel text today.
+John the Baptist brings us a different image of fire.

 We find ourselves on the banks of the river Jordan with John.
 People have walked for miles to hear John the Baptist preach about repentance.
 He is urgently calling on them to repent, to turn their lives around because the Messiah is coming.